 The fifth presentation to the Missouri State Justice Reinvestment Task Force focuses on findings and policy recommendations related to behavioral health challenges in Missouri that pertain to people in the state’s criminal justice system.
 The presentation also includes final policy options for the task force to consider and act upon.

-- New Mexico, Iowa, Connecticut Convene State Forums on Public Safety
+- California and Virginia Convene State Forums on Public Safety

-- Michigan, Oregon, Wyoming Hold State Forums on Public Safety
+- Illinois and Montana Hold State Forums on Public Safety

 - Urban Institute - Justice Reinvestment Initiative State Assessment Report

 - Urban Institute - The Justice Reinvestment Initiative: Experiences from the States

 - The Pew Charitable Trusts - Leading on Public Safety: 4 Governors Share Lessons Learned from Sentencing and Corrections Reform